frconor-ebook/meditations/_posts/2025-07-15-the-parable-of-the-laborers-in-the-vineyard.md

 In the *Way of the Cross* of St. Josemaría, he says, "Hold your peace.
 Be calm. ...
 God has very few friends on earth.
 Don't yearn to leave this world.
 Don't shy away from the burden of the days, even though at times we might find them very long."

-If ever in the working and the vineyard of the Lord we get a bit tired---it\'s long, there\'s rejection, there are difficulties---we can always turn to Our Lady, our refuge and our strength, when we know it will help us to always begin again with the same conviction as at the start.
+If ever in the working and the vineyard of the Lord we get a bit tired---it's long, there's rejection, there are difficulties---we can always turn to Our Lady, our refuge and our strength, when we know it will help us to always begin again with the same conviction as at the start.

 *I thank you, my God, for the good resolutions, affections, and inspirations that you have communicated to me during this meditation.
 I ask your help to put them into practice.
 My Immaculate Mother, Saint Joseph, my father and lord, my guardian angel, intercede for me.*